timmonsevan/timmonsevan/README.md

 ## Hello!
 My name is Evan

-<p>I am a junior developer and student of Computer Science at Wright State University</p>
+I am a junior developer with a Bachelor's of Computer Science from Wright State University